the-kowalski/the-kowalski/README.md

 - 👋 Hi, I’m @the-kowalski
 - 👀 I’m interested in everything related to coding and tech.
-- 🌱 I’m currently studying computer science and learning web- and app-development.
+- 🌱 I’m currently studying computer science.

 <!---
 the-kowalski/the-kowalski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.